Edited by: Keri Stooksbury

 Lounge Operating Hours

-This lounge is open from 5 am to 10 pm for travelers who have layovers or connecting flights.
-It’s not available to those who have just landed.
+This lounge is open from 5 a.m. to 10 p.m. for travelers who have layovers or connecting flights.
+It is not accessible to passengers who have just landed and Miami is their final destination.

 It’s very important to note that you cannot access the lounge prior to 3 hours before your departing flight.
-If you have a flight from Miami to Los Angeles, for example, that departs at 3 pm, you cannot access the lounge before noon that day.
+If you have a flight from Miami to New York, for example, that departs at 1 p.m., you cannot access the lounge before 10 a.m. that day.
 This rule helps prevent overcrowding.

-In addition, you cannot access the lounge when arriving into Miami, except for connecting flights.
-Let’s say you have an overnight redeye flight from South America to Miami, and Miami is your final destination — you won’t be able to catch a shower before heading home or into work.
+In addition, you cannot access the lounge when arriving in Miami, except for connecting flights.
+Assume you have an overnight redeye flight from South America to Miami, and Miami is your final destination; you won’t be able to shower before going home or to work.

 If you’re connecting in Miami to another flight, however, you will be able to access the lounge (since you’re still considered a departing traveler).